 7. Steamboat Geyser – Norris Geyser Basin

 Steamboat Geyser at Yellowstone National Park is one of the world’s most unpredictable geysers.
 It’s also the tallest active geyser, with eruptions that can shoot water up to 400 feet (122 meters) in the air.
-The geyser is located in a remote area of the park, and there are no nearby roads or trails.
+The geyser is located in a remote area of the park, with no nearby roads or trails.

 As a result, Steamboat is one of the least visited geysers in Yellowstone.
-However, for those who make the effort to see it, Steamboat is an amazing sight.
+However, for those who try to see it, Steamboat is an amazing sight.
 The intervals between eruptions can range from a few days to a few decades, so it’s important to check with park officials before making the trip.

 8. Excelsior Geyser Crater – Midway Geyser Basin